ianthemazer/ianfabian/Video Games Sales Data Capstone 2 Project.md

 plt.title('Sony Console Game Sales in North America by Year (2000-2017)') plt.show()

-# The PS2, followed by the PS3, were Sony's most successful consoles to date (2001-2007 & 2007-2014 respectively)
 ```

+The PS2, followed by the PS3, were Sony's most successful consoles to date (2001-2007 & 2007-2014 respectively).
 ![png](output_17_0.png)